hs2041/Maze-solver/README.md

 File no. should be between 1 and 9

+All the images have the entry point random allocated on the top edge and similarly, an exit point on the bottom edge

 The output solution generated is saved in the results folder

 # Sample image